-The AI is a document that identifies barriers to fair housing choice.
-Title VIII of the Civil Rights Act of 1964 and implementing regulations in 24 CFR Part 1 prohibit discrimination in any program or activity funded in whole or in part with federal funds made available under this part.
+VIII of the Civil Rights Act of 1964 and implementing regulations in 24 CFR Part 1 prohibit discrimination in any program or activity funded in whole or in part with federal funds made available under this part.
 In addition to its responsibility for enforcing other Federal statutes prohibiting discrimination in housing, HUD has a statutory obligation under Section 109 of the HCD Act of 1974, Title I, prohibiting discrimination on the basis of race, color, national origin, disability, age, religion, and sex within CDBG programs or activities.
-As a requirement for receiving entitlement funds, jurisdictions must submit a certification to HUD to Affirmatively Further Fair Housing, the prerequisite to which is the completion of an Analysis of Impediments (AI) to Fair Housing Choice.
-In developing the AI, the County will follow some of the public participation procedures outlined in the Citizen Participation Plan.
-Additional participation tools might also be utilized by the County staff.
+As a requirement for receiving entitlement funds, jurisdictions must submit a certification to HUD to Affirmatively Further Fair Housing, the prerequisite to which is the completion of a fair housing study.
+In developing the study, the County will follow some of the public participation procedures outlined in the Citizen Participation Plan.
+Additional participation tools might also be utilized by County staff.